pikvm/pikvm/README.md

     If you can't or don't want to enable the CSM, you can try connecting a DisplayPort monitor, or a [dummy plug](http://amazon.com/s?k=displayport+dummy+plug).
 If you remove the DP cable/adapter the bug will reappear.

     If none of this works, try connecting the DP cable first, boot into the BIOS, disable the CSM and shutdown (do not restart) your PC.
 Then, boot into the BIOS and enable the CSM before shutting down your PC.
 Then connect the HDMI and turn your PC on again.

+* **Awesome WM on Linux** sometimes can't recognize a video output change on a cable.
+That is, if the cable was first inserted into the monitor, and then you reconnected it to Pi-KVM - it may happen that you will not see the image.
+It seems that the problem is Awesome WM, since for example with KDE it does not reproducing.
+If you turn on your workstation with Pi-KVM already connected, everything will work fine.

 * If you have any problems or questions, contact us using Discord: https://discord.gg/bpmXfz5